Paul (2011 film): Production

 The idea for Paul came from Simon Pegg and Nick Frost in 2003, while they were filming Shaun of the Dead.
 To help with the script, Pegg and Frost went on their own road trip across America and used ideas from it to add to the script.
 According to Greg Mottola, the film was given the green light shortly before the onset of the Great Recession; if it had been delayed, "they probably wouldn't have made the movie."
 The budget for the film was around US$40 million.
 Principal photography, including 50 days in the New Mexico desert, wrapped on 9 September 2009, with additional scenes filmed in July 2010 at the Albuquerque Convention Center, which was designed to look like the 2010 San Diego Comic-Con.
 During filming, Joe Lo Truglio was a stand-in for the character Paul, who was created with CGI, although Seth Rogen, the voice of Paul, did some motion capture in pre- and post-production.
+The animation for Paul was handled by Double Negative, who also aided in the production of other visual effects work, including "Paul's invisibility, the mind-meld sequences, the digital bird and a multitude of greenscreen driving shots."
 The cover art for the fictional comic book Encounter Briefs was drawn by alternative comics artist Daniel Clowes.

 Release

 A teaser trailer for the film was released on 18 October 2010.
-The film had its world premiere in London on 7 February 2011.
+The film had its world premiere in London on 7 February 2011, and was released the following week in the United Kingdom, on 14 February, by Universal Pictures.
+It later was released in the United States on 18 March.
+In the United Kingdom, Paul received a rating of 15 by the British Board of Film Classification, whereas in the United States, it received a rating of R by the Motion Picture Association of America, for "language including sexual references, and some drug use."

 Home media

-The film was released on DVD and Blu-ray in the United Kingdom on 13 June 2011 and was released in North America on 9 August 2011.
+Paul was released on DVD and Blu-ray in the United Kingdom on 13 June 2011 and was released in North America on 9 August 2011, by Universal Studios Home Entertainment.
 Three versions of the film were made.
 The DVD release features an audio commentary with director Greg Mottola, stars Simon Pegg, Nick Frost, Bill Hader, and producer Nira Park; two featurettes; "Simon's Silly Faces"; photo galleries; storyboards and posters; and a blooper reel.
 The United States Blu-ray release features all the DVD supplements with nine more featurettes and a digital copy.
-Kino Lorber announced a 4K Blu-ray edition scheduled for release on November 18, 2025.
+The film was later released on 4K by Kino Lorber on 18 November 2025.

 Reception

 Box office

-Paul grossed $37.4 million in the United States and Canada, and $63.6 million in other territories, for a worldwide total of $98 million.
+Paul grossed $37.4 million in the United States and Canada, and $60.6 million in other territories, for a worldwide total of $98 million.

 In North America, Paul opened on March 18, 2011, alongside Limitless and The Lincoln Lawyer.
 It went on to debut to $13 million, finishing fifth at the box office.